Chapter Two: The Plan

 “Future… first.
 Parents…”

-“I can't tell my parents anything?”
+“I can’t tell my parents anything?”
 Yali nodded.
-But why?
-I wasn't exactly looking forward to telling them, but they'd keep my secrets if I asked them to, wouldn't they?
 “What did you see?”
-I asked.

 “Bad… futures.
 Don’t… see you… again.”

 So that was it, then.
-We just didn't know.
-24 hours ago, that would've been a pretty big shock, to think that telling my parents the wrong thing could put me in literal danger.
-But after everything else I'd heard today… it didn't really affect me.
-It was just another thing dragging on me.
-There were already so many.
+We just didn’t know.
+Twenty-four hours ago, that would’ve been a pretty big shock, to think that telling my parents the wrong thing could put me in literal danger.
+But after everything else I’d heard today, it was just one more thing on the pile.